michigan-traffic-lab/TeraSim/README.md

 ```
 #### Running the AV Stack

-Run the Autonomous Vehicle stack to spawn an AV capable of both manual and autonomous control.
+Launch the AV stack to spawn an AV that supports both manual and autonomous control:
 ```
 cd examples
 python3 carla_av_stack.py